PyGithub/PyGithub/CONTRIBUTING.md

 ## Pull Requests

-Pull Requests should attempt clearly the problem they attempt to solve and how the author went about solving the problem.
+Pull Requests should clearly describe two things:

+1. The problem they attempt to solve
+2. How the author went about solving the problem

-Ideally, changes should be made in logical commits and add tests to improve the project's coverage of the GitHub API.
+Ideally, changes should be made in logical commits and tests added to improve the project's coverage of the GitHub API.

 ## Automated tests